 The show and tour start out with a bang with the band swinging into a high energy Iko Iko.
 They're still shaking off the dust a bit but its clear from the jump that the band is in fine spirits and excited to play.
 It must've been a comfortable setting, right in their backyards.
 Lots of family and friends in the audience.
-The recording is gorgeous, with each members contributions audible but not overpowering.
+The recording is gorgeous, with each member's contributions audible but not overpowering.
 The vocal interplay between Jerry and Brent is a delight to listen to.
 Normally I'd be a little irritated to have to get right into a C.C.
 Rider this early in the show but the extended intro jam is well played and gives further indication that the night is going to be pretty special.
-Excellent Brent Hammond playing throughout.
+Excellent Hammond Organ work from Brent Mydland throughout.
 A strong C.C.
 Rider is followed up with an excellent Loser.
 My standards for this song are very high as its my favorite Grateful Dead song and this one certainly delivers.
 The impact of the band returning into the chorus after Jerry's main solo is especially impressive as are the licks he effortlessly throws over said chorus.

-A well played El Paso leads the way to a prolonged buildup to West L.A.
+A well played El Paso leads the way towards a prolonged buildup to West L.A.
 Fadeaway.
 This to me is a quintessential 80's Dead tune and they nail this one with feeling.
 Beat it on Down the Line appears towards the end of set one a lot during Spring 1984 and this is one of many solid versions.
 At this point the Dead have played music in at least five different styles/ genres without jarring the audience.
 True masters of style.
 I love 83-84 era Candyman along with its siblings Sugaree and Friend of the Devil.
 Nice chugging, groovy (choogly a la thoughts on the dead) tune with lots of tasteful Brent playing.
 I really love his sound palate for 1984.
 It really makes the sound in my opinion.
-It's dark and brooding and spacey.
+It's dark, brooding and spacey.
 An uptempo Let it Grow Signals the end of set one.